nicklammer/AnisotropyBindingFit/README.md

 	-If you choose to show a plot in a window, the script will pause until that window is closed.
 	-Normalization does not currently plot well for samples that do not bind.
 Planning to work around this in the future.
 	-Quadratic fitting may not work properly.
 The fits seem fine, but I get a runtime warning, something about dividing by zero.
 I would just avoid it for now.
+	-If you are not using a value, do not delete it.
+Just leave it alone and it will be ignored.

 #### Errors, other info